vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 2. Vector should be able to replace legacy pipelines without introducing downstream schema changes, something that would likely prevent the adoption of Vector.
 3. Deviation from the user's data mental model introduces uncessary friction.
-We should not surpried users by moving their attributes around.
+   Vector should not surprise users by moving their log fields around.
 4. We do not want to be in the business of maintaining log schemas.
 An exercise that has proven precarious with the proliferation of log schema standards.